 An author and Norwich pathologist, he has had a lifelong love of fantastic films and has become a recognised expert on Hammer films writing 24 issues of his fanzine The House that Hammer Built and four acclaimed books, Hammer Films – the Bray Studios Years (Reynolds & Hearn) and Hammer Films – the Elstree Studios Years, Hammer Films – a Life in Pictures and Hammer Films – the Unsung Heroes for Tomahawk Press.
 He has also contributed to other magazines, books and documentaries, given lectures on Hammer Films and regularly runs guest Q&A sessions at the Manchester Festival of Fantastic Films.
 He also co-wrote the screenplay to the supernatural thriller Messages starring Jeff Fahey.

 Steve has been a designer longer than he cares to remember and a movie fan even longer… He has worked closely with Wayne on several of his past books as well as other books including Zulu – With Some Guts Behind It, Boris Karloff – More Than A Monster, The Battle For Bond and many more.
 He has also been responsible for the design work on hundreds of DVD sleeves plus is involved in the pre-mastering of many DVD and Blu Ray titles.
-In his spare time he runs a DVD label (www.cinedumonde.co.uk) and even tries to squeeze in watching the odd movie!
+He also a partner in a collectable trading cards company – www.unstoppablecards.com.
+In his spare time he runs a Blu ray label and even tries to squeeze in watching the odd movie!